Four Things to Know About the Sweeping Regulatory Changes Coming for Financial Holding Companies

 Compared with individual financial institutions, financial holding companies, because of their complexity, have the potential to cause systemic financial risk.
 They may also build up high leverage ratios and risks resulting from connected transactions.

 As such, the rules ban shareholders from certain types of conduct.
-Shareholders of financial holding firms are not allowed to circumvent regulatory supervision by asking other people to hold shares, abuse their positions and conduct connected transactions under an opaque shareholding structure.
+Shareholders of financial holding firms are not allowed to circumvent regulatory supervision by asking other people to hold shares, abuse their positions or conduct connected transactions under an opaque shareholding structure.
 They must not manipulate the market or leverage their monopoly positions to engage in inappropriate competition.

 Yin from Moody’s said that the regulations will force companies to operate under transparent and simplified organizational structures, and that financial institutions will no longer be permitted to hold shares in group affiliates or in their parent entities.
 The new rules also strengthen risk control, capital management and disclosure practices of financial holding companies, he said.